loopandlearn/news/docs/edition/2026-09-09.md

 ## Don't Worry

-Don’t Worry if you see this notice on GitHub about the GitHub App Installation token format.
-It does not affect Browser Builds, which use a different kind of token.
+Don’t worry if you see a notice on GitHub about the GitHub App Installation token format changing.
+This does not affect Browser Builds, which use a different kind of token.
 Just click the “x” to make the message disappear and build normally.
-(More, Marion?)

 - - -

 ## HackDiabetes Fundraising: Many Ways to Give

 Fundraising for this year’s event is well underway and we are extraordinarily grateful for the contributions many have made.
-We still have a ways to go to reach our goal and encourage all who can to help by purchasing merchandice, donating directly to Nightscout Foundation, getting company matches for your donations, and/or donating airline miles.
+We still have a ways to go to reach our goal and encourage all who can to help by purchasing merchandise, donating directly to Nightscout Foundation, getting company matches for your donations, and/or donating airline miles.

 If you’d like to order some fine items of apparel, [click here](https://www.bonfire.com/store/the-nightscout-foundation/).
 There is also an opportunity at checkout to add a donation in any amount.